charlyporcher/My_Website/content/authors/admin/_index.md

 #{{% staticref "files/jmp.pdf" %}}Download my Job Market Paper{{% /staticref %}}
 # I received a PhD in Economics from Princeton University.
 You can find my CV {{% staticref "files/cv.pdf" %}}here{{% /staticref %}}.
+#Here is a link to Georgetown’s 2023/24 {{< url: "https://ibd.georgetown.edu/research/seminars/" "newtab" >}}seminar series in International Economics{{< /url >}}, which I co-organize with Nuno Limao and Xiang Ding.
+# Here is a link to Georgetown’s 2023/24 [seminar series in International Economics](https://ibd.georgetown.edu/research/seminars/), which I co-organize with Nuno Limao and Xiang Ding.

 user_groups:
 - Researchers
 - Visitors
 ---

 <br/>